RubyCommotion/UICatalogConversion/README.md

 UICatalogConversion
 ===================

-The conversion of Apple's UICatalog source code to RubyMotion source code
+UICatalogConversion is a conversion of Apple's UICatalog source code to RubyMotion source code.

 Apple's Readme - including their copyright notice - to be changed later